ucsb-cs48-s20/project-s2-t1-care/users_guide.md

 ![journal_form.png](/journal_form.png)

-Description: log your mood and sleep every day in our simple journal form
+Description: log your mood and sleep every day in our simple journal form, sleep goal is also displayed on top

 ## Feature 2: plant